 Quantile regression models emerged as a broader proposal in the analysis of the relationship between the response variable and the respective covariates of a regression model.
 These models were initially studied by \citet{koenker1978} and have since been increasingly used in regression analysis; see \citet{koenker2001}, \citet{yu2001} and \citet{koenker2004}.
-Quantile regression models are robust alternatives in relation to the regression models for the mean, because the process of estimating the parameters of the quantile regression model is not subject to the influence of outliers as in the linear regression.
-Moreover, these models are capable of showing different effects of the covariates on the response along the quantiles of the response variable.
+Quantile regression models are robust alternatives in relation to the regression models for mean because the process of estimating parameters of the quantile regression model is not subject to the influence of outliers as in the case of linear regression.
+Moreover, these models are capable of showing different effects of covariates on the response along the quantiles of response variable.

-In this work, we propose a new parametric quantile regression model for strictly positive data based on a reparameterization of the SBS distribution.
+In this work, we propose a new parametric quantile regression model for strictly positive data based on a reparameterization of the SBS distributions.
 We first introduce a reparameterization of the SBS model by inserting a quantile parameter, and then develop the new SBS quantile regression model.
-In addition to the quantile approach, another advantage in relation to the regression approach developed in \citet{lachos2017}, is the modeling of the dependent variable without the necessity of applying the logarithm transformation, which can cause problems of interpretation and loss in power of the study, as explained by \cite{huang:06}.
+In addition to the quantile approach, another advantage in relation to the regression approach developed in \citet{lachos2017} is the modeling of dependent variable without the need of applying the logarithm transformation, which can cause problems with regard to interpretation and loss in power of the study; see \cite{huang:06} for an explanation.
 We illustrate the proposed methodology by using the insurance data set studied by \cite{paula2012}.
-The results show that a quantile approach provides a richer characterization of the effects of the covariates on the dependent variable.
+The results show that a quantile approach provides a richer characterization of the effects of covariates on the dependent variable.